Lecture recording & Live streaming

 Cancelling recordings and live streams

-• Cancellation of individual recordings: No active measures are necessary.
-Just delete the recording shortly before or after your lecture.
+- Cancellation of individual recordings: No active measures are necessary.
+Just forgo post-processing and publication, and delete the recording afterwards.
+Alternatively, you can also delete the unwanted appointment shortly beforehand.

 Rooms ready to record and live stream lectures